The Impact of Nutrition During Post-Operative Recovery

 There are many sources of information that offer help with your overall nutrition.
 Below are a few that can offer you guidance on your nutrition during post-operative phase.

 Cavendish Homecare provides specialised private home care nursing throughout London and the South East .
-Our high quality homecare services included are varied and range from post-operative and respite to live-in care and even travel assistance .
+Our high quality homecare services included are varied and range from post-operative and respite to live-in care and even Holiday Care Support .
 If you or someone you know is scheduled for an operation but would like to continue treatment in the comfort of their own home, our strong long-standing relationships with both the NHS and private hospitals allows us to provide you with a smooth seamless transition of care from hospital to home until full recovery is achieved.

 We work with discharge teams, doctors and other health professionals to ensure you receive the highest quality of care at your home.
 Interested?
 If you require, or know a friend or family member that might needs support post-surgery in their home, get in contact.